gdarko/laravel-vue-starter/README.md

 The project is built with the following components:

-- Vue 3 / Vuex / VueRouter
+- Vue 3 / Pinia / VueRouter
 - Vue 3 Composition API
 - Vite 3
 - Laravel Framework